Opinion | How the Iran news actually undermines one of Trump’s biggest lies

 But Ratcliffe also said something else in his Wednesday evening comments that is oddly getting overlooked: He indirectly but unequivocally confirmed that the claims that Trump has been making about voter fraud, particularly in vote-by-mail, are false.

-As such, this affair actually demonstrates just how low Trump has sunk in trying to corrupt the election: Validating Trump’s efforts to undermine confidence in the integrity of the voting is a line that even Ratcliffe, who’s widely seen as a devoted Trump loyalist, won’t cross.
+In that way, this affair actually demonstrates just how low Trump has sunk in trying to corrupt the election: validating Trump’s efforts to undermine confidence in the integrity of the voting is a line that even Ratcliffe, who’s widely seen as a devoted Trump loyalist, won’t cross.

-The centerpiece of Ratcliffe’s announcement was that Iran — and Russia, which was mysteriously downplayed — have obtained voter data enabling Iran to send emails to voters that were faked to seem like right wing efforts to menace them into voting for Trump.
+The centerpiece of Ratcliffe’s announcement was that Iran — and Russia, which was mysteriously downplayed — has obtained voter data enabling Iran to send emails to voters that were faked to seem like right-wing efforts to menace them into voting for Trump.

 Ratcliff noted that this was “designed to intimidate voters, incite social unrest and damage President Trump.”

-The idea is that these emails are supposed to associate Trump with right wing efforts to intimidate voters, harming him politically.
+The idea is that these emails are supposed to associate Trump with right-wing efforts to intimidate voters, harming him politically.
 But as Democrats noted, too little is known about the scheme to conclude that this was the conscious aim.

-But the other thing that Ratcliffe said about Iran is really important.
+But the other thing Ratcliffe said about Iran is really important.
 Here it is:

 Iran is distributing other content to include a video that implies that individuals could cast fraudulent ballots, even from overseas.
 This video, and any claims about such allegedly fraudulent ballots, are not true.